.

 • Good Laboratory Practice (GLP): A set of principles that provide a framework for the organization and management of test facilities while ensuring the quality and integrity of test data.

-Lab revenue cycle management software (lab RCM) plays a crucial role in facilitating revenue collection from patients, providers, and insurance companies while managing the laboratory billing process (RCM cycle).
+Lab revenue cycle management software (billing software for labs) facilitates revenue collection from patients, providers, and insurance companies while managing the laboratory billing process (RCM cycle).

 The rapid growth of the RCM cycle software market accurately reflects the growing importance of having an effective laboratory billing strategy to combat market challenges and remain efficient and productive as a lab business.

-Modern lab revenue cycle management (lab RCM) solutions offer numerous advantages by digitizing and automating the laboratory billing process, including:
+Modern laboratory billing solutions offer numerous advantages by digitizing and automating the laboratory billing process, including:

 • Collecting patient insurance and demographic information